supervisely-ecosystem/tutorial-working-with-tags/README.md

 # Applicable classes []
 ```

-Now we create a tag meta with "any_number" value type for counting total fruits on image.
+Now we create a TagMeta with "any_number" value type for counting total fruits on image.

 ```python
 fruits_count_tag_meta = sly.TagMeta(